GhadahAlabbadi/python-bootcamp/week-5/day-4/README.md

 - About → Two-column layout
 - Footer → Flexbox or Grid

+---

 ## Hero Section

-On desktop, the Hero section can display text and an image next to each other.
+A Hero section can use a two-column layout on larger screens.

+Example:

 ```text
 Text | Image
 ```

-On mobile, the content should stack.
+On smaller screens, the content can stack:

 ```text
 Text
 Image
 ```

-The content should reorganize instead of becoming too narrow.
+The goal is to reorganize the layout instead of making the content extremely narrow.

+---

 ## Media Queries

-Media Queries allow CSS rules to change depending on the screen size.
+Media Queries allow CSS rules to change based on the screen size.

+Example:

 ```css
 @media (max-width: 768px) {